pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 ## The JSON Path Query activity

-Go to the activity panel on the left and serch for **JSON Path Query** and drag and drop the found activity into the canvas just after the first http requests activity.
+Go to the activity panel on the left and serch for **JSON Path Query** and drag and drop the found activity into the canvas just after the first http request activity.

 This activity extract the token value from the JSON result above.